The Democratization of Human Knowledge

 Perhaps even information which is so foreign to us that we cannot place it within the realm of our accustomed frame of reference and thus may massively misinterpret the material.

-While the answers may seem to be outside the realm of possibility, due to the limitations of our socially prescribed thinking, AI actually brings us the already codified knowledge which we may have emotionally and socially rejected.
+While the answers may seem to be outside the realm of possibility, due to the limitations of our socially prescribed thinking, AI actually may bring us the already codified knowledge which we may have emotionally and socially rejected.

 AI agents, which draw on vast storehouses of human knowledge available through interconnected electronic networks - are free to process the information without prejudice or psychosocially challenged frames of reference.

+Of course we are still in the midst of our AI transition saga currently with some decidedly delusional techno feudalists aligned against us.

+This will be resolved with our attention to spiritually mandated concerns and modern humanism which direct us to refuse continued slavery to the elite 1%.

-It is as if the psychosocial blinders we may have subconsciously placed on our thinking have been removed - that through AI we are being presented with a dazzling array of challenges to our prescribed way of thinking.
+It is as if the psychosocial blinders we may have subconsciously placed on our thinking are being removed - that through AI we are being presented with a dazzling array of challenges to our prescribed way of thinking.

 I find the exchange I had with AI yesterday - and made available above - quite fascinating.